docker/docs/content/reference/compose-file/volumes.md

 title: Volumes top-level element
 description: Explore all the attributes the volumes top-level element can have.
 keywords: compose, compose specification, volumes, compose file reference
+aliases:
+ - /compose/compose-file/07-volumes/
 ---

 {{< include "compose/volumes.md" >}}

-To use a volume across multiple services, you must explicitly grant each service access by using the [volumes](05-services.md#volumes) attribute within the `services` top-level element.
+To use a volume across multiple services, you must explicitly grant each service access by using the [volumes](services.md#volumes) attribute within the `services` top-level element.
 The `volumes` attribute has additional syntax that provides more granular control.

 > [!TIP]
 >
 > Working with large repositories or monorepos, or with virtual file systems that are no longer scaling with your codebase?
-> Compose now takes advantage of [Synchronized file shares](../../desktop/synchronized-file-sharing.md) and automatically creates file shares for bind mounts.
+> Compose now takes advantage of [Synchronized file shares](/desktop/synchronized-file-sharing.md) and automatically creates file shares for bind mounts.
 > Ensure you're signed in to Docker with a paid subscription and have enabled both **Access experimental features** and **Manage Synchronized file shares with Compose** in Docker Desktop's settings.

 ## Example